 The WinWrap® Basic WWB.NET/5 Scripting Language Option enables:

-In May of 2019 Microsoft announced the release of .NET 5 for November, 2020.
+In November of 2019 Microsoft released of .NET 5.
 The naming of .NET 5 is a bit confusing.
-It will be a continuation of Microsoft's .NET Core v3 implementation of .NET.
+It is a continuation of Microsoft's .NET Core v3 implementation of .NET.
 It is not a direct successor to Microsoft's .NET 4 Framework implementation of .NET.
 These two implementations of .NET have mostly similar types, but the implementation details are completely different.
 An instance of a .NET 4 type cannot be used by .NET 5.
 Similarly, an instance of a .NET 5 type cannot be used by .NET 4.

 Two new "languages" have been added to WinWrap Basic: "WWB.NET/4" and "WWB.NET/5".
 These languages determine the primary implementation of .NET that the script can access.
 Since, accessing both .NET 4 and .NET 5 simultaneously may be a script requirement, the "other" implementation of .NET can be accessed using the new .NET other character (@) when specifying a type.